Bergman projection on the symmetrized bidisk: The Bergman projection on the weighted space

-In \cite{BB}, Bekoll\'e and Bonami proved a celebrated regularity result of the Bergman projection on weighted $L^p$ space over the unit disk.
+In \cite{BB}, Bekoll\'e and Bonami proved an well-known regularity result of the Bergman projection on weighted $L^p$ space over the unit disk.
 Here we will apply the following formulation due to \cite{RTW}.
 Note that there are extensive recent studies on the Bekoll\'e-Bonami estimates (cf. \cite{HW, HWW1, HWW2} and the references therein).

 \begin{thm}[\cite{RTW}] Let the weight $\sigma$ be a positive, local integrable function on $\mathbb{D}$ and let $1<p<\infty$.
 Then

 where

 \end{thm}